oxidecomputer/progenitor/README.md

 Consumers do not need to specify parameters and struct properties that are not required or for which the API specifies defaults.
 Neat!

+## Generating only types
+Progenitor can optionally generate only the types specified in the `components` section of the OpenAPI document.
+The generated code does not have a `Client`, which makes it suitable to use in contexts other than HTTP APIs, such as message queues and blob storage.